oleksa-karpenko/ModularSwiftUIPoC/README.md

 - ✅ Unit & Snapshot testing
 - 🎨 Enforced code quality with linting/formatting
 - 💡 Support for scaling into enterprise-level apps

----

-## 📬 Questions or ideas?

-Feel free to fork the repo or reach out if you'd like to explore:
-- Dynamic feature injection
-- Dependency injection across packages
-- CI setup for lint/test coverage